9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```

 Since the array construction function lets us specify the bounds of an
-array, we don\'t have to use the zero-based array indexing familiar to C
+array, we don't have to use the zero-based array indexing familiar to C
 programmers.
 We can choose whatever bounds are convenient for our
 purposes.